Log In

 Restaurant manager named as ninth road fatality of the year

-A restaurant group shared the heartbreaking loss of a staff member who the police confirmed was Bermuda’s ninth road fatality this year.
+A restaurant group shared the heartbreaking loss of a staff member, who police confirmed was Bermuda’s ninth road fatality this year.

-Island Restaurant Group posted on social media yesterday afternoon that Joanne McCaul, 53, was an inspiration to the company.
+Island Restaurant Group said that Joanne McCaul, 53, was an inspiration to the company in a post on social-media yesterday.

-At about 2.35am on Tuesday morning, while the police were at the scene of a two-vehicle collision in Paget that resulted in the death of Stuart Albouy, 60, members of the public alerted officers to another collision that occurred at the junction of South Road and Lover’s Lane in Paget.
+While police were at the scene of a two-vehicle collision in Paget that resulted in the death of Stuart Albouy, 60, at about 2.35am on Tuesday morning, members of the public alerted officers to another collision at the junction of South Road and Lover’s Lane in Paget.

-“Upon arrival, officers discovered an unresponsive female lying in the westbound lane,” police said.
+When officers arrived they found an unresponsive female lying in the westbound lane.

-Ms McCaul, who was riding a rental cycle, was transported to hospital for treatment of serious injuries which she later succumbed to.
+Ms McCaul, who was riding a rental cycle, was taken to hospital for treatment of serious injuries but later died.

 Mr Albouy was the island’s eight road fatality of 2025.